 - A majority of the children (and adults) at risk for or diagnosed with bipolar disorder are described by FOH.

 - Investigators have been able to describe a neuroanatomical model of the illness and have determined that problems with body temperature regulation underlie the condition.

 - Studies are underway to explore the observed effectiveness of ketamine to reduce the symptoms of FOH.

-In an effort to promote a better understanding of the illness experienced by many children and frequently diagnosed as bipolar disorder, the JBRF funds research by independent investigators who have come together to form a scientific consortium.
+In an effort to promote a better understanding of the illness experienced by many children who are at risk for, or diagnosed with bipolar disorder, the JBRF funds research by independent investigators who have come together to form a scientific consortium.

 The data used by the consortium comes from the clinical data generated through the JBRF website.
 Since 2001, JBRF has collected symptom data from over 19,000 affected children.
 This is a unique resource and the largest source of such information in the world.
 These large data sets have provided the opportunity for investigators to explore the full and natural expression of illness in these children.

 While the journey started off with the goal to better refine an understanding of how bipolar disorder is uniquely experienced by children, the open-minded inquiry ultimately revealed a more profound result.

 The research has delineated a new and important profile of behaviors and symptoms which, unlike current classifications of disorders, seems to be an example of a true brain disorder.
 The syndrome, which is expressed along a spectrum of severity, has been named Fear of Harm (FOH).